 If shorts are on your “do not wear list,” you are not alone.
-Over the years, requests for alternatives to shorts begin to flood my inbox starting in early May.
+I hear from readers daily asking for alternatives to shorts in the warm weather.

 What to Wear When You Don’t Wear Shorts